jchristn/SuperSimpleTcp/README.md

 I would highly encourage you to fully understand what message framing is and why it's important before using this library: https://blog.stephencleary.com/2009/04/message-framing.html

-## New in v2.2.1
+## New in v2.3.0

-- Breaking change; TCP keepalives now disabled by default due to incompatibility and problems on some platforms
+- ConnectWithRetries method to continually retry connecting to the server over a specified number of seconds

 ## Help or Feedback